Chobbes/c495-presentation-2015/speech.md

 Formal verification can be done at many, and even multiple levels of abstraction:

-- High level: Assuming the low level stuff, does this program do what we want?
-Are the algorithms correct?
+- High level: Are the algorithms correct?
+Does this program imprement the algorithm correctly?
-- Low level: The aerospace industry actually meticulously checks over the machine code spit out by their compilers.
+- Low level: The aerospace industry actually meticulously checks over machine code spit out by their compilers.
 It's what's run, so they need to make sure it's squeeky clean.
 Otherwise we risk planes falling out of the sky.
 - Hardware: Even the design of hardware itself undergoes verification sometimes.
-For instance Intel is pretty big on this ever since their floating point division bug in one of their processors cost them millions.
+For instance Intel is pretty big on this ever since their Pentium floating point division bug cost them millions.
 - And of course you can mix and match all of these levels.

 We're going to focus on higher levels of abstraction for the most part.
 Proving that your algorithms are correct, and assuming that the underlying systems are working fine.
 Experience tells us they're probably not, but hey!
 It's better than nothing.
-Coq does satisfy the de Bruijn criterion, however.
-All of the parts involved in verifying the correctness of proofs are small and simple -- we'll see this shortly, but first we're going to go over a few examples.
+The proof assistant we'll be using does satisfy the de Bruijn criterion, however.
+I.e., all of the parts involved in verifying the correctness of proofs are small and simple.
+We'll see this shortly, but first we're going to go over a few examples.

 Coq
 ---